geo-python/site/source/lessons/L2/intro-to-GitHub.rst

-All publicly available repositories can also be downloaded to your own local computer where you can start modifying the codes for your own purpose which is called "forking".
+All publicly available repositories can also be downloaded to your own local computer where you can start modifying the codes for your own purpose which is called **"forking"**.
 However, you should always check and follow the license terms mentioned in the project that basically tells you what you can do (and what not) with the codes that are shared.
-Usually there might be some limitations for commercial use of the codes for example.
-Sharing your work publicly to others is also the basic principle of open science.
+Usually there might be some limitations for commercial use of the codes for example. **Sharing your work publicly to others is also the basic principle of open science.**

 Documentation
 ~~~~~~~~~~~~~

-GitHub repositories are often also used as web pages for different
+**GitHub repositories are often also used as web pages for different
-projects.
-In GitHub such web pages typically include technical
+projects.** In GitHub such web pages typically include technical
 documentation, instructions and examples how to use the codes or
 software shared on that page. **It is extremely important that you
 document well your codes and programs that you have done!** GitHub